Arnavion/www-arnavion-dev/content/blog/2019-06-01-how-does-acme-v2-work.md

 {{% section %}}
 {{% h 2 "The order is `\"valid\"`" %}}

 If the order is in the `"valid"` state, the order has been completed.
-The order object will also have a `certificate` key, whose value is a string representing the URL of the signed certificate.
+The order object looks like this:

 ```
 {